Lassie

 Katt utomhus

-Unfortunately, it is not uncommon for rat and mouse poison to taste good to both cats and dogs.
-Even a small dose of rat poison is very dangerous for cats to ingest, even if they catch mice or rats that have ingested the poison themselves.
-Cat poisoning due to rat poison often looks very serious and, depending on the poison the cat has ingested, the symptoms may either come a little later, or it may go away.
-Typically, rat and mouse poisons contain substances that prevent the blood from coagulating, leading to the risk of internal bleeding in the abdomen, lungs and other organs, while newer pesticides that are effective against mice, such asfor example, also known as Alpha Chloralose, can have a direct effect on the nervous system and make our animals so sick that they unfortunately do not survive.
+Sadly, rat and mouse poison can sometimes taste good to both cats and dogs.
+Even a small amount is very dangerous for cats to ingest, even if they catch mice or rats that have already ingested the poison themselves.
+Poisoning by rat poison often looks very serious.
+Depending on the specific poison ingested, symptoms might appear slightly later, or come on very quickly.
+Typically, rat and mouse poisons contain substances that prevent blood from clotting, leading to the risk of internal bleeding in the abdomen, lungs, and other organs.
+Newer pesticides effective against mice, such as Alpha-Chloralose, can directly affect the nervous system and make our pets so unwell that they sadly don't survive.

 There are two categories of rat and mouse poison that cause different types of symptoms.